 The world time mode: because this G-Shock only has 4 buttons (where other models have 5, one dedicated to the light), you can only change the time zone going forward, namely to the East.
 So because I’m located in the same time zone as Paris, if I want to have the time for New York City, I will have to “travel” to that time zone toward the east.
 That’a lot of button pressing!
 Not super handy.

 The home screen: you can’t have the local and home time zones displayed at the same time on the home screen.
 That would have been a nice feature to have!

 The style of this G-Shock might not please everyone.

 First and foremost, let’s be clear: not everybody likes electronic watches, and that’s okay.
 But this G-Shock being a square model with a smaller case size can certainly be a little more polarizing than others.

 Yet I found many people, on YouTube and watch enthusiasts forums, that really like the design and rectangular shape of this one.
 I’m one of them.
 You see, there is something about this shape that makes it unique, and as such, interesting.

-If you’re not fond of smaller electronic watches like the Casio F91W (which is a very cool piece, don’t get me wrong! – check it on Amazon), then this one is definitely for you.
 It’s thick enough that you’ll sport a manly look, yet thin enough that it will look over the top.
 Size and style wise, this watch is almost perfect.

 Also, the dial is pretty cluttered, but not as much as many other G-Shocks.
 I would say that, for me, the Casio G-Shock GW-M5610 hits the perfect spot between that cool 1980s style and usefulness.
 Yes, it’s always a good idea to have, on the dial, a reminder of what the buttons actually do.
 You don’t use the watch features everyday… you’ll be happy they are there when you need them!